ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/running-as-service.markdown

 You can run RavenDB as a daemon by running the script `install-daemon.sh` from the package root.

-Alternatively, open a bash terminal, and create the following file `/etc/systemd/system/ravendb.service`, using super user permissions:
+Alternatively, open a bash terminal, and create the following file `/etc/systemd/system/ravendb.service`, using super-user permissions:

 {CODE-BLOCK:bash}
 [Unit]